 - Psychological symptoms due to the location of the tumor and the treatment required

 The advanced prognosis of esophageal cancer forces caregivers and relatives to discuss concerns with the medical team and seek professional help.
 Palliative care is a medical care subspecialty focused on providing comprehensive care for patients with any advanced or severe disease so that they can live as comfortably as possible while facing this disease.
-Patients with advanced esophageal cancer who are expected to live less than six months may be eligible to receive hospice care in hospitals or other health care institutions or individual homes.
+Patients with advanced esophageal cancer who are expected to live less than six months may be eligible to receive hospice care in hospitals or other healthcare institutions or individual homes.
 Hospice care only provides pain management and palliative care and does not treat esophageal cancer itself.

-Early Symptoms & Signs Of Esophageal Cancer
+Early Symptoms & Signs of Esophageal Cancer

-In the early stage, esophageal cancer usually has no apparent signs and symptoms.
+In the early stage, esophageal cancer usually has no apparent signs or symptoms.
 When they do appear, the most common symptom is difficulty swallowing.
 Regularly eating bite-sized foods may make you feel like you’re choking or something is stuck in your throat.

 Other early signs and symptoms may include: